elvisraymond/WhatsApp-Bot-with-Python/README.md

 Hello guys !

-I am Elvis Ray, I was able to design this Bot thanks to a resource found on the internet.
+I am Elvis Ray, I was able to code this Bot thanks to a resource found on the internet.

 This is a WhatsApp Bot coded with Python. its purpose is to send one (or more) message(s) to one (or more) of your WhatsApp contacts. everything will depend on how you want to use it, either send a message to a single person or have it sent to several people.